 Drop Your Bags:

 Stirling Castle was only a 30 minute train for us in Glasgow, so it is not necessary to stay in Stirling to visit the Castle.
 However, if you do want to stay in Stirling, I recommend The Stirling Highland Hotel and The Portcullis.
 Both hotels are walking distance from the castle, which is really nice.
+Check rates and availability.

 The town of Stirling is much smaller than that of Edinburgh, which I liked.
 It made it more manageable.
 Finding a restaurant was not difficult either.
 There were a few really nice places walking distance from the castle, but nothing beat the convenience of The Portcullis.
 Built in 1787, it was originally a school for boys and where King James VI was educated!
 It was the perfect atmosphere to enjoy a delicious and reasonable lunch after an exhilarating day of castle exploring.